-She has a comprehensive harp repertoire (~800 songs), and she has published almost 600 of those arrangements in sheet music and book format through her publishing company Simply the Harp.
+She has a comprehensive harp repertoire (~800 songs), and she has published over 500 of those arrangements in sheet music and book format through her publishing company Simply the Harp.

 One of Angi’s favorite quotes states that life without music would be a mistake, and she has found the experience of playing the harp to be rewarding in ways that are beyond description.
 Truly, her life has been blessed by the opportunity to provide harp music for a variety of settings and audiences (from one-on-one at a patient's bedside to church services and large social gatherings).